rickstaa/ros-gazebo-gym-ws/panda_openai_sim/README.md

 env.close()
 ```

-For this to work you must run the simulated Panda robot.
+For this to work, you must run the simulated Panda robot.
 After you have
 successfully build the `panda_openai_sim` ROS package and installed all the dependencies
-you can run the simulation using the following ros command:
+you can run the simulation using the following ROS command:

 ```bash
 roslaunch panda_openai_sim start.launch